Prasannalakshmiganesan/simplewebserver/README.md

 ## RESULT:
-Thus the webserver is succesfully to diaplay top five web application frameworks
+Thus the webserver is succesfully to display top five web application frameworks